ml5js/ml5-next-gen/CONTRIBUTING.md

 1. For image-based detection models, `ml5.<modelName>` should accept 3 optional parameters, `modelName`, `options`, and `modelReady`.

 - **modelName**: A string, case insensitively specify the underlying model to use.
-- **options**: An object, specifies configuration setting for the ml5 model.
+- **options**: An object, specifies configuration setting for the ml5.js model.
 - **modelReady**: A callback function that is called when the underlying model is ready.
-An instance of the ml5 is passed into the its first parameter no error occurs.
+An instance of ml5.js model is passed into the its first parameter no error occurs.
 Otherwise, an error object is pass into the second parameter.

 ## Utils